-Midwives College of Utah offers three midwifery degree programs: an Associate of Science in Midwifery (ASM), a Bachelor of Science in Midwifery (BSM), and a Master of Science in Midwifery (MSM).
+Midwives College of Utah offers two midwifery degree programs: a Bachelor of Science in Midwifery (BSM), and a Master of Science in Midwifery (MSM).
 The degree programs are accredited by the Midwifery Education Accreditation Council (MEAC) which is an independent, nonprofit organization recognized by the U.S. Department of Education as an accrediting agency of direct-entry midwifery institutions and programs.
 Postpartum doula and childbirth education certification is also available through the college along with continuing education courses for doulas, midwives, health professionals and community members.

 Bachelor of Science in Midwifery (BSM)

-MCU offers a rigorous program that is designed to prepare students for the rapidly changing landscape of maternity care in the 21st century but honors the process of lifelong learning.
-For students enrolled before Fall Semester 2016, the BSM degree is designed to be completed in four years with a maximum time frame of six years.
+MCU offers a rigorous program that is designed to prepare students for the rapidly changing landscape of maternity care in the 21st century, but honors the process of lifelong learning.
+The BSM degree is designed to be completed in 4 years.
 Students enrolled in the BSM program from Fall Semester 2016 forward will have a maximum time frame of 7.33 years to complete the degree and could finish in 3.33 years.
 Progressing through the program in a timely manner requires you to finish approximately 7-9 academic credits every four months, and work with a preceptor(s) that has a sufficient birth volume for you to obtain the required clinical experiences.
-Students with previous college experience or degrees will receive a transcript evaluation and all relevant transfer credits can be waived.
-Students with extensive life-experience are also encouraged to apply for portfolio evaluation and credit waivers.
-A current CPM can apply to the bachelor’s program and will receive credit for her CPM designation.
+Students with previous college experience or degrees may request a transcript evaluation for transfer credit requests.
+Students with extensive life-experience are also encouraged to apply for MCU Portfolio Evaluation.
+A current CPM can apply to the CPM-to-BSM program and apply to receive equivalency credit for the CPM designation.

 Master of Science in Midwifery (MSM)